Itika-Bhatnagar/Online-Code-Editor/README.md

+## Deployment:

+* Deployed the application to a hosting service (Vercel)

+DIRECTLY ACCESSABLE TO USE : https://online-code-editor-lime.vercel.app/

 ## High Level Overview

 * This project is a code editor built using React and the Monaco Editor and Vite.